 - You need more peace and simplicity in your lifestyle

-- You want experiences over things
+- You want to prioritise experiences over things

 Your reasons for wanting to live more simply could be anything – the most important thing is that you are clear with yourself and your family why you are making these changes.
 When you start feeling overwhelmed or like this lifestyle change is a whole lot of work without much reward (yet!), look at this list and remind yourself why the change was needed in the first place.

-2) Pick One Room to Declutter First
+3) Pick One Room to Declutter at a time

 Ultimately, minimalism is based on the principle of living with fewer possessions.
 Less clutter allows you to really focus on the things that make you happy in life, and the things you really need.